 Avengers Endgame?
 More like Avengers End Me am I right-

-The Threat: Even after being nerfed, Martina is still widely considered to be one of, if not the, best Boomerang Warriors, next to Sabrina.
+, best Boomerang Warriors, next to Sabrina.
 It’s mainly due to her passive, Absorb Shadow, where, with every attack, she’ll steal a beneficial effect and grant it on herself and any Chakram Dancers on her team.
 Her attack power also increases by 10% per buff stolen (and stacks up to 15 times).

 Figaro, meanwhile, isn’t as good as Martina.
 In fact, he’s considered to be a weaker version of Garo.
 His passive, Camouflage, not only shares a passive name with the dark Lizardman, but he also has a 25% chance to randomly cancel the damage of incoming attacks.
 He’ll also remove one beneficial effect off an enemy with each attack.